brimson/brimson.github.io/_posts/2021-10-31-manual_mipmaps.md

 tags: [Optimizations]
 ---

-There are situations where you need to calculate a texture's LOD by hand.
+There are situations where you need to calculate a texture's LOD yourself.

-First, you must manually calculate your texture's LOD if you are looping texture sampling.
-You may encounter errors or warnings if you loop gradient instructions like `tex2D()`:
+First, you must calculate your texture's LOD if you are loop texture sampling.
+You may encounter errors or warnings if you loop `tex2D()` functions:

 Error / Warning | Description
 --------------- | -----------